pandey03muskan/Documentation/docs/04-Deployment/01-create_app/01-app_with_github.md

 ---
-title: "Create Apps"
+title: "App with github"
 ---

 # Deployments

 ## Seamless app deployments

-- ## Create Application from Source Code
+- ## Create Application from Source Code (Github)

   Your journey to seamless deployments starts here.
 Just a few steps!